taking removable fin systems to the next level

 Strength

-The system's design emphasizes strength in every aspect.
-The elliptical shape maximizes stability while effectively distributing loads.
+The system's design highlights strength in all areas.
+The elliptical shape enhances stability and efficiently spreads loads.

 Easy Install

-The box features a unique dam shape that facilitates effortless installation, allowing the glass to drape over it smoothly.
-It uses a single rout installation method.
+The box has a distinctive dam shape that makes installation easy, allowing the glass to drape smoothly over it.

 Installation